 Irish proverbs – like any proverbs – are typically short phrases about core Irish values and life lessons.

-We use them as birthday blessings, ‘teachable moments’ for our kids, and signatures for our emails and forum posts.
+We use them as birthday blessings, ‘teachable moments’ for our kids, and wise words on greeting cards.

 A handful of skill is worth a bagful of gold.